KarenKanana/Real-Estate-Website/README.md

 - open the link https://karenkanana.github.io/Real-Estate-Website/ in your browser
 - The application is a web based application.
 - It requires user to have an internet connection
-- Any internet browsercan run the application
+- Any internet browser can run the application.
-- Use the above link in your browser to access the application.
+- Use the above link on your browser to access the application.

 ## License
 Copyright (c) [2022] [Karen Kanana]